cnjinhao/nana-docs/source/02-Getting Started.md

 This event is sent when the user presses/releases/moves the mouse while the mouse cursor is in a widget.

 \subsubsection Keyboard Keyboard Events

-There are three different kinds of keyboard events in Nana C++ Library: key down, key up and character key down.
+There are four different kinds of keyboard events in Nana C++ Library:
++ nana::general_events::key_press,
++ nana::general_events::key_release,
++ nana::general_events::key_char and
++ nana::general_events::shortkey.

 A window system usually uses an input focus to represent a window which would receive the keyboard events.
 In general, a window which user clicks would be set to the input focus widow in Nana C++ Library.
-Additionally, the program can determinate which window gets the input focus by calling `nana::API::set_focus()` .
+Additionally, the program can determinate which window gets the input focus by  calling nana::API::focus_window(window wd) or the member function nana::widget::focus().

 The structure of keyboard event contains:

-\code
-	struct implemented-specified
+\code{.cpp}
+	struct arg_keyboard : public event_arg
 	{
-	  mutable nana::char_t 	key;
-	  mutable nana::bool 	ignore;
-	  unsigned char 		ctrl;
-	};
+		event_code evt_code;	    ///< it is event_code::key_press in current event
+		::nana::window window_handle;	///< A handle to the event window
+		mutable wchar_t key;	    ///< the key corresponding to the key pressed mutable bool ignore;	    ///< this member is not used bool ctrl;	                ///< keyboard Ctrl is pressed? bool shift;	                ///< keyboard Shift is pressed };
 \endcode

 As the definition shown, the member `key` and `ignore` are defined as `mutable`, the feature will be explained later.

-	key_down/key_up
+\code{.cpp}
+	key_press/key_release
+\endcode

-When the users hit the keyboard, the `key_down` would be generated when a key is pressed down, and the `mouse_up` would be generated when the pressed key is released.
+When the users hit the keyboard, the `nana::key_press` would be generated when a key is pressed down, and the `nana::key_release` would be generated when the pressed key is released.
+\code{.cpp}
 	key_char

-The `key_char` event is an abstract event.
-A window system usually translates the keys into characters.
-For example, to type a
-Chinese character one usually needs to hit in the keyboard more than one key and the window system translates these keys into a Chinese character and then a `key_char` event is generated and sent to the program.
-The two members, `key` and `ignore`, are defined as `mutable` in the structure of key event.
-It is used to modify the state of `key_char` event.
-During `key_char` processing, if the member `ignore` is set to `true`, Nana will igore the key.
-For example, when a program is designed to receive the number input, the program should test the key in key_char event, and set the `ignore` to true if the input char is not a digital.
-Likein the  below code:

-\code
-	void only_digital_allowed(const nana::eventinfo& ei)
-	{
-		ei.ignore = (ei.key < '0' || ei.key > '9');
-	}
 \endcode

 \section PNG Enable the PNG support for Nana C++ Library